pabloinsente/sf_for_beh_ss/README.md

 At the root of your project, it's usually expected to see at least three elements:

-- **README.md**: think on this as the abstract of a paper plus instructions about installation and usage.
+- **README.md**: think about this as the abstract of a paper plus instructions about installation and usage.
 - **requirements.txt**: to indicate the required software dependencies (using pip).
 More about this later.
 - **LICENSE.txt**: to inform potential users about the usability of your code.
 GitHub provides a guide about how to chose a License [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository), and how to add one [here](https://help.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository)